approov/quickstart-xamarin-refit/README.md

 ![Add ApproovSDK Package](readme-images/add-nuget-packages.png)

-## USING THE APPROOV SDK ENABLED REFIT PACKAGE
+## USING THE APPROOV REFIT PACKAGE

 The `ApproovRefit` package makes use of a modified `HttpClient` class, `ApproovService` which mimics most of the original functionality.
 Before using the `ApproovService` class, you need to initialize it with a configuration string.
 This will have been provided in your Approov onboarding email (it will be something like `#123456#K/XPlLtfcwnWkzv99Wj5VmAxo4CrU267J1KlQyoz8Qo=`).
 After initializing the `ApproovService` class, you can obtain an `ApproovHttpClient` and perform network requests: